interTwin-eu/itwinai/docs/how-it-works/loggers/explain_loggers.rst

 The core idea is to abstract user-developed code from popular logging frameworks (such as MLFlow, Weights&Biases, Tensorboard), allowing itwinai users to easily switch between loggers with no changes to their code.
-Moreover, this abstraction layer allows to use multiple logging frameworks at the same time, enabling our users to pick the best from each one.
+Moreover, this abstraction layer allows the use of multiple logging frameworks at the same time, enabling our users to pick the best from each one.

-The supported loggers, also shown in figure :numref:`logger_abstraction_fig`, are listed in :py:mod:`itwinai.loggers` module documentation.
+The supported loggers, also shown in figure :numref:`logger_abstraction_fig`, are listed in the :py:mod:`itwinai.loggers` module documentation.

 .. _logger_abstraction_fig:
 .. figure::  figures/logger_fig.png